Arth-Singh-Chauhan/COA-Report-File-Sem-4/experiment_5.md

 **Conclusion:**

 This experiment provided a clear understanding of various addressing modes and their implementation in C programs.
 Using GDB debugger, the execution of instructions was analyzed at a low level, helping to understand how different addressing techniques are used by the processor during program execution.

-# 📘 Theory: Addressing Modes

----

-## 🔹 Introduction

-In computer architecture, **addressing modes** define how the operand of an instruction is specified or accessed.
-They determine how the CPU retrieves data required for executing an instruction.
-Different addressing modes provide flexibility, efficiency, and optimization in program execution.

----

-## 🔹 Importance of Addressing Modes

-Addressing modes are essential because they:

-* Provide multiple ways to access data
-* Improve instruction efficiency
-* Reduce memory access time
-* Support complex data structures like arrays and pointers

----

-## 🔹 Types of Addressing Modes